 The following tutorial explains how to navigate the PlasmaChain Dashboard that LOOM holders can use to participate in staking by delegating their tokens to a Loom Network validator.
-This tutorial is also available in video form:
+This tutorial is also available in video form (for the old version of the Dashboard):

 Chorus One is operating a validator on the Loom Network.
 Read our announcement post to learn why and how we plan to support Loom.

-To find out more about staking and our operations visit our website at https://chorus.one (our Loom page will go online soon).
+To find out more about staking and our operations visit our website at https://chorus.one/networks/loom

 Part I: Setting up the PlasmaChain Dashboard

-To be able to stake your LOOM tokens you need to have MetaMask installed.
+To be able to stake your LOOM tokens you need to have a Ledger or Trezor device or MetaMask installed.
 MetaMask is a browser plugin used for communicating with the Ethereum blockchain (watch this introduction to learn more about MetaMask and how to set it up).
-You will need to have the LOOM tokens you plan to stake and some ETH to pay for fees on your MetaMask account.
-In the meantime, Ledger support has been added, and Trust Wallet is working on integrating delegation from their wallet.
-We will soon post an updated tutorial on how to delegate using those methods.
+You will need to have the LOOM tokens you plan to stake and some ETH to pay for fees on your MetaMask, Ledger or Trezor account.

 Step 2: Visiting the Delegation UI Website